-As of October 2, 2020, we had approximately 2,000 full-time and part-time employees worldwide.
+As of October 1, 2021, we had approximately 2,100 full-time and part-time employees worldwide.
 None of our employees based in the United States are unionized or subject to collective bargaining agreements.
 Employees based in some foreign countries may, from time to time, be represented by works councils or unions or subject to collective bargaining agreements.
 We consider our relations with our employees to be good.

 As part of our people management strategy, we monitor employee morale and our market reputation.
-To better understand how to measure the effectiveness of our people management strategy, and to establish a baseline understanding of employee loyalty and retention, we have recently solicited feedback from our employees in the form of an employee net promoter survey.
-The results of this survey will be aggregated, and we expect to hold meetings with employees to share and discuss areas of improvement.
-We believe this will be an effective process to inform how future decisions are made to improve employee morale and engagement.
+To better understand how to measure the effectiveness of our people management strategy, and to establish a baseline understanding of employee loyalty and retention, we solicit feedback from our employees in the form of an employee net promoter survey.
+The results of this survey are aggregated, and we hold meetings with employees to share and discuss areas of improvement.
+We believe this is an effective process to inform how future decisions are made in order to improve employee morale and engagement.